cjneely10/cjneely10.github.io/_posts/2019-09-18-MetaSanity-Demo-BioMetaDB.md

 About
 ------
-**BioMetaDB**, accessible through the script `MetaSanity/BioMetaDB/dbdm.py` of your MetaSanity installation, is a database generator.
+**BioMetaDB**, accessible through the script `MetaSanity/BioMetaDB/dbdm.py`, part of the MetaSanity installation, is a database generator.
 This package manages FASTA files and data files that describe them, handling all CRUD operations and providing a simple command-line interface.

 **MetaSanity** output